Please ensure Javascript is enabled for purposes of website accessibility

 Drop predicted in back-to-school spending

 The National Retail Federation predicted a drop in the next month’s back-to-school spending, which could be a harbinger of things to come for retailers this holiday season.
-Families expect to spend about 6 percent less on back-to-school shopping this year than they did in 2014, according to the NRF’s annual report released Wednesday — a […]
+Families expect to […]

 Amazon Fire TV